-Exclusive - Amazon to win EU e-book pricing tussle with Apple
+EXCLUSIVE - Amazon to win EU e-book pricing tussle with Apple

 A spokesman at the EU Commission said its investigation was not yet finished.
 Amazon and Apple declined to comment.

-In September, Apple and the publishers offered to let retailers set prices or discounts for a period of two years, and also to suspend "most-favored nation" contracts for five years.
+In September, Apple and the publishers offered to let retailers set prices or discounts for a period of two years, and also to suspend "most-favoured nation" contracts for five years.

-Such clauses bar Simon & Schuster, News Corp. unit HarperCollins, Lagardere SCA's Hachette Livre and Verlagsgruppe Georg von Holtzbrinck, the owner of German company Macmillan, from making deals with rival retailers to sell e-books more cheaply than Apple.
+Such clauses bar Simon & Schuster (CBS.N), News Corp.
+(NWSA.O) unit HarperCollins, Lagardere SCA's (LAGA.PA) Hachette Livre and Verlagsgruppe Georg von Holtzbrinck, the owner of German company Macmillan, from making deals with rival retailers to sell e-books more cheaply than Apple.

 The agreements, which critics say prevent Amazon and other retailers from undercutting Apple's charges, sparked an investigation by the European Commission in December last year.

-Pearson Plc's Penguin group, which is also under investigation, did not take part in the offer.
+Pearson Plc's (PSON.L) Penguin group, which is also under investigation, did not take part in the offer.

 The EU antitrust authority, which in September asked for feedback from rivals and consumers about the proposal, has not asked for more concessions, said one of sources.